TruePsyker/Syncomania-Solver/README.md

 An actor can be pushed only once per turn.

 ## Input for the solver
 Game level should be rectangle and its area not greater than 256 tiles.
-Such area constraint allows use non-collision hash for game states.
+Such area constraint allows usage of non-collision hash for game states.